 The TT-BH060 offers a fairly average level of portability.
 They fold up relatively small, weigh only 7.6 ounces, and come with a protective, semi-rigid carrying case.
 They also last for 30 hours on a single charge, enough for even the longest flights and layovers.

-Providing good sound, active noise cancellation, and relative comfort for a list price of just $70, the TaoTronics TT-BH060 offers the best value-per-dollar of all the headphones we've tested.
+Providing good sound, active noise cancellation, and relative comfort for a good price, the TaoTronics TT-BH060 offers the best value-per-dollar of all the headphones we've tested.
 If you're looking to maximize your headphone investment, or just want the best sound you can get for less than $100, the TaoTronics TT-BH060 will serve you well.

 The TaoTronics TT-BH060 is the best relatively budget-friendly pair of headphones that we've found.
 They are a perfect choice for those that want good sound quality without breaking the bank.